tdegeus/cppmat/docs/cppmat_cartesian.rst

-.. _cartesian:
+.. _var_cartesian:

 *****************
 cppmat::cartesian
 *****************

-[:download:`tensor.h <../src/cppmat/tensor.h>`, :download:`tensor.cpp <../src/cppmat/tensor.cpp>`]

-Provides classes for 4th- and 2nd order tensors and vectors (the latter essentially coincide with ``std::vector``, but with special methods).
+Provides classes for 4th- and 2nd order tensors and vectors.
 For example, a fourth order identity tensor in 3-D is obtained as follows:

 .. code-block:: cpp